lnicosia/FdF/README.md

 * Map scaling and centering for any size.

-* Two projection types: Iso and Para:
+* Two projection types: Iso and Para
 ```
 🄿
 ```

 * Map colouring as earth cartography.
-Can scale it:
+Can scale it
 ```
-⇞ ⇟ (page_up / page_down)
+⇞ ⇟ (page up / page down)
 ```

 * Map movement: